Transcendental solution to linear coefficient non-homogeneous second order recurrence relation with constant

 They can be found in \cite{Ono1990} together with the respective proofs. \begin{lemma}[Properties Algebraic \& Transcendent Numbers, \cite{Ono1990}] The algebraic and transcendental numbers satisfy the \begin{itemize} \item[a)] Any $p\in\mathbb{Q}$ is algebraic. \item[b)] The sum of a transcendental number and an algebraic number is transcendental. \item[c)] The product of a transcendental number by a nonzero algebraic number is transcendental. \end{itemize} \end{lemma} Additionally, we employ a theorem on the relation of algebraic and transcendental numbers via the logarithm.
 It can be found including the proof in \cite{Kuhne2015}. \begin{theorem}[Logarithm of Algebraic Numbers, \cite{Kuhne2015}] Let $z\neq 1$ be an algebraic complex number.
-Then $\log(z)$ is transcendental. \end{theorem} In the case of $\gamma$, $\lambda$ or $\mu$ being irrational, we cannot initialize the simulation exactly.
-The same is true, if $\hat{a}$ is irrational.
-Thus, in order to attempt a simulation without an error we need at least $\hat{a}\in\mathbb{Q}$ and $\gamma,\lambda,\mu\in\mathbb{Q}$ to simulate the minimal positive solution $(a_i)_{i\in\mathbb{N}}$. \begin{theorem} Suppose $\gamma,\lambda,\mu>0$ and let $\underset{\bar{}}{a}<\bar{a}$ be the distinct real zeros of the polynomial
+Then $\log(z)$ is transcendental. \end{theorem} The combination of both, together with the explicit form of solutions, which we obtained previously, leads to the following proof of Theorem \ref{thm:exclusion_rational_of_both}. \begin{proof} Assume $\hat{a}\in\mathbb{Q}$ and $\gamma,\lambda,\mu\in\mathbb{Q}$.
+Thus, $\underset{\bar{}}{a}$ is algebraic and, therefore, also $1-\underset{\bar{}}{a}$ is algebraic by Lemma \ref{lem:structure_algebraic_numbers}.
+We have